maryamrabiee/SODA/README.md

 ## Steps:

-1. Download the code from this github page.
+1. Clone the code from this github page or download [the zip file](https://github.com/maryamrabiee/SODA/archive/master.zip).
-2. Unzipp the package if you downloaded the zip file.
+2. Unzip the package if you downloaded the zip file.
+3. `cd` into the directory where SODA code is placed.

-No installation is required in the current versiion.
+There is installation is required for the current version of SODA.

 # EXECUTION:
 For running soda you need your gene trees in newick format in one file and your guide tree in another file.
-If you haven't obtained the guide tree, SODA does it for you.
+The guide tree is option.
+If you haven't obtained the guide tree, SODA uses ASTRAL to compute one.

-If you know the correct rooting of the species tree, use that to reroot the guide tree and specify it with "rooted" option so that SODA does not run its rerooting algorithm.

-The cut off value is optional, by default it has been set to 0.05.
-It can be changed and it will affect the number of species.
-Check out the experiments in the [paper](https://www.biorxiv.org/content/10.1101/869396v1.abstract).

-For running SODA, with minimum requirements. you should run following command:
+For running SODA, given only input gene trees, you should run following command:

 ```
 python3 run_delimitation.py -i [Gene Tree File] -d [Out directory] -o [Output Name]